suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 ## Extensions

 MOQT defines two types of Object Header Extensions, public (or mutable) and immutable.
-The immutable extensions are included in the authenticated metadata.
-This specification adds Private Object header extension (see {{pvt-ext}}).
-This extension is serialized and encrypted along with the Object payload, decrypted and decoded by the receiver.
-This specification further defines `Secure Object KID` extension (see {{keyid-ext}}), which is contained within the immutable extensions.
+This specification uses MOQT immutable extensions are to convey authenticated metadata and adds Private Object header extensions (see {{pvt-ext}}).
+Private extensions are serialized and encrypted along with the Object payload, decrypted and deserialized by the receiver.
+This specification further defines `Secure Object KID` extension (see {{keyid-ext}}), which is transmitted within the immutable extensions.

 ## Setup Assumptions

-We assume that the application assigns each track a set of (Key ID, `track_base_key`) tuples, where each `track_base_key` is known only to authorized original publishers and end subscribers for a given track.
+The application assigns each track a set of (Key ID, `track_base_key`) tuples, where each `track_base_key` is known only to authorized original publishers and end subscribers for a given track.
 How these per-track secrets are established is outside the scope of this specification.
-We also assume that the application defines which Key ID should be used for a given encryption operation.
+The application also defines which Key ID should be used for a given encryption operation.
 For decryption, the Key ID is obtained from the `Secure Object KID` header extension that is contained with in the immutable header extension of the Object).

-It is also up to the application to specify the ciphersuite to be used for each track's encryption context.
+Applications determine the ciphersuite to be used for each track's encryption context.
 Any SFrame ciphersuite can be used.

 ## Application Procedure {#app}